shirinadan/FIU-Tech-Internships-Shirina/docs/06-deployment.md

 1. Go to your GitHub repository
 2. Look for a yellow dot or checkmark next to your commit
-3. Click "Actions" tab to see deployment progress.
+3. Click the "Actions" tab to see deployment progress.

-Or check Vercel directly:

-1. Go to `vercel.com`
-2. Sign in (use GitHub account)
-3. Find the "FIU-Tech-Internships" project
-4. See deployment status under "Deployments".

 After 1-3 minutes, you can visit the site at [FIU Tech Internships] (https://fiu-tech-internships.vercel.app/).
+> **Note:** Change the link here after the project is moved to a different GitHub Owner

 NB: Clear your browser cache if you don't see the changes.